lutraconsulting/os-data-fetcher/README.md

 The database-related options can be filled with dummy info if you're only working on raster data.

 `C:\tmp\get-os-stuff` is a folder where data will be downloaded and processed.
 Raster results will be seen under `C:\tmp\get-os-stuff\data`

+## Troubleshooting

+There's a known issue with running the script with Python 2.7.4 (see [here](http://bugs.python.org/issue17656)).

+If you see errors like *TypeError: character mapping must return integer, None or unicode*, please switch to Python 2.7.5 or above.